EELV Secondary Payload Adapter: Long Duration Propulsive ESPA (LDPE)

-The LDPE (Long Duration Propulsive ESPA) is based on a Northrop Grumman payload adapter used to help attach the upper stage to the main satellite in addition to hosting a few slots for other smallsats.
-However, the entire system is powered by the ESPAStar satellite bus, which is in charge of power consumption and distribution as well as propulsion making it a fully operational space tug capable of deploying different payloads at different orbits.
-ESPAStar has the capability to host 6 smallsat payloads totaling 1,920 kg (4,230 lb).
-The system is also able to provide 400 meters per second of delta-V via a Hydrazine propulsion module.
+The LDPE (Long Duration Propulsive ESPA) is based on a Northrop Grumman payload adapter making it a fully operational space tug capable of deploying different payloads at different orbits.

 The first LDPE was launched on 7 December 2021 on an Atlas V rocket as part of the STP-3 mission.
 It carried the Ascent cubesat from the Air Force Research Laboratory that was used to test commercial off-the-shelf technologies in geosynchronous orbit, including cold gas thrusters, electric propulsion, and a global position receiver.

 A second LDPE was launched on 1 November 2022 on a Falcon Heavy rocket as part of the USSF-44 mission, and it carried three separable payloads and three hosted payloads.
 The separable payloads included Alpine, a cubesat from Millennium Space Systems to demonstrate GEO small satellite designs and leverage commercial GEO communications; LINUSS, a Lockheed Martin project consisting of two 12U cubesats to test GEO satellite servicing; and Tetra-1, an SSC small satellite designed as a pathfinder for innovative methods of space vehicle design and on-orbit Tactics Techniques and Procedures development.
 The hosted payloads included: Mustang, a small sized communications experiment; Xenon, a commercial off-the-shelf component maturation for flight at GEO; and Energetic Charged Particle-Lite, an SSC space weather sensor.

 A third LDPE was launched on 15 January 2023 on a Falcon Heavy as part of the USSF-67 mission, and it carried five hosted payloads.
 Among those, two belonged to the Space Systems Command: Catcher, a prototype sensor to provide local space domain awareness insights, and WASSAT, a sensor consisting of four cameras to search for and track other spacecraft and space debris.
 The other three payloads have been provided by the Space Rapid Capabilities Office and included two prototypes for space situational awareness missions and one to test encrypted space-to-ground communications.